afondiel/edge-ai-engineering/README.md

     | Cost            | Lower operational costs for inference    | Higher infrastructure costs for large models|

 ### Benefits of Edge AI
-- Reduced latency: Critical for real-time applications like autonomous vehicles and industrial automation.
+- **Reduced latency**: Critical for real-time applications like autonomous vehicles and industrial automation.
-- Enhanced privacy and security: Sensitive data can be processed locally, reducing transmission risks.
+- **Enhanced privacy and security**: Sensitive data can be processed locally, reducing transmission risks.
-- Bandwidth optimization: Only relevant insights or aggregated data are sent to the cloud, saving costs.
+- **Bandwidth optimization**: Only relevant insights or aggregated data are sent to the cloud, saving costs.
-- Offline capabilities: Enables operation in environments with limited or no connectivity.
+- **Offline capabilities**: Enables operation in environments with limited or no connectivity.
 - **Sustainability / Energy Efficiency:** Growing focus on minimizing power consumption at the edge.

 ### Challenges in Edge AI
-- Resource constraints: Limited compute, memory, and power budget on edge devices.
+- **Resource constraints**: Limited compute, memory, and power budget on edge devices.
-- Model optimization: Compressing complex models without significant accuracy loss.
+- **Model optimization**: Compressing complex models without significant accuracy loss.
-- Power efficiency: Designing solutions for long battery life or minimal power draw.
+- **Power efficiency**: Designing solutions for long battery life or minimal power draw.
-- Heterogeneous hardware: Developing solutions compatible with diverse chip architectures (CPUs, GPUs, FPGAs, ASICs, NPUs).
+- **Heterogeneous hardware**: Developing solutions compatible with diverse chip architectures (CPUs, GPUs, FPGAs, ASICs, NPUs).
 - **MLOps for Edge:** Managing the entire ML lifecycle (training, deployment, monitoring, updating) for distributed edge devices.
 - **Connectivity and Orchestration:** Managing vast numbers of devices and ensuring seamless edge-cloud interaction.